 During the eleven-day “Christmas War” of 1972, carrier aircraft again supported B-52s in bombing an intransigent Hanoi back to the bargaining table.
 By then Hanoi was nearly out of SA-2 missiles.

 The Paris accords among Washington, Saigon, and Hanoi took effect on January 27, 1973.
 They were the diplomatic efforts that signaled the end of the Vietnam War.
 On that day Commander Harley Hall, a former Blue Angel leader and the commander of an Enterprise F-4 squadron, became the last naval aviator shot down in the long war.
 His Phantom fell north of the Demilitarized Zone, and though his back-seater survived captivity, Hall did not.
 Long thereafter his widow learned that he had probably lived two or more years in captivity, abandoned by his government with unknown numbers of other men.

-Cite This Article"Vietnam War" History on the Net
+Cite This Article"Vietnam War: Background, Summary Of Events, and Conclusion" History on the Net

 More Citation Information.